SAP-samples/teched2023-IN160/exercises/ex3/README.md

 # Discover, design and run pre-built standard integrations on Edge Integration Cell

-In the previous exercise we have Activated and deployed an Edge Integration Cell, let's look at how we can Discover, design and run pre-built Standard Integrations on Edge Integration Cell.
-In this exercise we will use a pre-built standard content to connect to SAP S/4HANA backend system, trigger execution of the content deployed at Edge Integration Cell and perform operations like update of the S/4 HANA data objects.
+In the previous exercise, we have activated and deployed Edge Integration Cell runtime.
+Now let's look at how we can discover, design and run pre-built standard integrations on Edge Integration Cell.
+In this exercise, we will use a pre-built standard content to connect to SAP S/4HANA backend system, trigger execution of the content deployed on Edge Integration Cell and perform operations like update of the S/4HANA data objects.

 ##  Description

-After completing these steps you will have deployed a Standard Integration on Edge Integration Cell and successfully executed it with On-Premise S/4 HANA system.
+After completing these steps you will have deployed a standard integration on Edge Integration Cell and successfully executed it with on-premise SAP S/4HANA system.

 1. Navigate back to Home.
 In the Home page navigate to Capabilities and click on "Discover Integrations" under Build Integration Scenarios tile.
 <br>![](/exercises/ex3/images/image.png)